HarmitJasani/FeedforwardNeuralNetwork/README.md

 # FeedforwardNeuralNetwork
-Basic feedforward/perception neural network to predict matrix outcomes trained on user input of matrices
+Basic feedforward neural network to predict matrix outcomes trained on user input of matrices